Tuesday, April 10, 2007

 About the Value Disciplines Model

-More on the Value Disciplines Model, Michael Treacy and Fred Wiersema
+More on Michael Treacy and Fred Wiersema

 Characteristics painting 3-L-1-A-E